GrabowskiBartlomiej/CodersLab_Java_End_Project_Chat/README.md

 -HTML/CSS
 -JavaScript

-This is a service that allows user to register/login to the REAL-TIME CHAT INTERFACE landing in lobby channel where any user have access.
+This is a service that allows user to register/login to the REAL-TIME CHAT INTERFACE landing in lobby channel where any user have access

-From there user can create a new room inside the room he can create multiple channels where multiple users can chat.
+From there user can create a new room or inside the room can create multiple channels where multiple users can chat.
 Possibility to:
 -set room's logo,
 -set users' avatar,
--see users on and offline.
+-see users on and offline,
+-change username,
+-change channel and room name,
+-delete/add channels and/or rooms.